weaveworks/weave/site/using-weave/multi-cloud-multi-hop.md

 established even when there is only partial connectivity between the hosts.

-Weave routes traffic between containers as long as there is at least one *path* of connected hosts between them.
+Weave Net routes traffic between containers as long as there is at least one *path* of connected hosts between them.

-For example, if a Docker host in a local data center can connect to hosts in GCE and EC2, but the latter two cannot connect to each other, containers in the latter two can still communicate and Weave in this instance will route the traffic via the local data center.
+For example, if a Docker host in a local data center can connect to hosts in GCE and EC2, but the latter two cannot connect to each other, containers in the latter two can still communicate and Weave Net in this instance will route the traffic via the local data center.

 **See Also**